 Edit (and ideally ditch) your smartphone

-Do you really need access to your emails on your phone?
-Is social media really adding value to your life?
-Do you even need your phone constantly on you?
+Do you need access to your emails on your phone?
+Is social media adding value to your life?
 Do yourself a favour and delete anything that relates to work, and put your phone on charge in another room.
 If someone wants to speak to you, they'll call you – and you'll hear it.
 Otherwise, you do not need the constant merry-go-round of Google, Twitter, Instagram, Facebook, Email, etc.

 Cook a fresh meal